 ● Rapid speech;

 ● Enlarged pupils; or

-While symptoms may be visible, the internal effects on a person’s health who’s using cocaine might not be immediately apparent.
+While symptoms may be visible, the internal long-term effects on a person’s health who’s using cocaine might not be immediately apparent.
 This can include paranoia, panic attacks, increased heart rate, or increased anxiety.
-More seriously, it can include seizures, stroke, heart attack, or death.
+More seriously, it can include seizures, stroke, cardiac arrest (heart attack), or death.

 The fact is cocaine affects the brain, the cardiovascular system, and nearly every other organ in the body.
 Chronic use of it changes the way a person acts, thinks, and communicates with others.
 Even if a person stops using for a period of time, the consequences are so strong that it will continue to negatively impact a person after they are no longer using.
 Illicit drug use can become a downward spiral, but there are ways to quit cocaine abuse for good and set out on a new, healthier, and more positive path.

 How Cocaine Users Become Dependent

 Recreational users can quickly become chronic users due to the highly addictive nature of cocaine.
 The short length of time that any given high lasts causes users to constantly chase that feeling.
 They will take higher doses of cocaine over and over, in order to fulfill those briefs moments of pleasure.

 This type of binge causes users to become quickly dependent on the drug, but also allows them to build a tolerance to it.
 As a result, the amount necessary when they first used cocaine is no longer sufficient to reach the high they want to achieve, which leads to repeated, increased use which can also increase the possibility of an cocaine overdose.